-- Global Lead Industry
+Global Lead Industry

-Lead is the only metal in the world which can be recycled number of times without diminishing its characteristics.
-One of the most recyclable and sustainable commodities, Lead is a highly corrosion resistant, ductile and malleable blue-grey metal.
+Lead is a chemical element that is characterized as a base post-transition metal.
+Australia holds the world's largest Lead reserves, at some 36 million metric tons as of 2019, although China has the highest Lead mine production worldwide.
 Lead prices were volatile during the year, rising and falling in response to developments in International Trade Dispute between the US and its trading partners.
-Lead price increased from about \$2,040 per MT at the beginning of April 2018 and reached the highest / lowest of \$2,545 per MT / \$1,867 per MT respectively during the year and ended the year at \$2,040 per MT in March, 2019.
-The average lead price was \$2,121 per MT during the year down 11% from a year ago.
-Fundamentally, Lead was in a favorable position with stock dropping to record low and supply was in check.
-The squeeze in Chinese supply due to stricter environmental regulations pushed the price up briefly.
-However lead price tracked the US dollar for the most part, with price falling as dollar appreciated.
+Lead price increased from about \$2,020 per MT at the beginning of April 2019 and reached the highest / lowest of \$2,265 per MT / \$1,589 per MT respectively during the year and ended the year at \$1,712 per MT.
+The average lead price was \$2121 per MT during the year down by 8% from a year ago.

-- Indian Lead Industry
+Indian Lead Industry